midhunkalarikkal/FullDomain/Notes/DSA3.md

 `Suffix Trie`
 ---------------
-A suffix trie is a compressed trie containing all the suffixes of a given string.
+A suffix trie is a compressed trie containing all the suffix characters of a given string.
 It is used for fast pattern searching within a string.

 (root)
  ├── a
- │   └── na
+ │   └── n
- │       └── na *
+ │       └── a *
  ├── b
- │   └── anana *
+ │   └── a *
  └── n
-     └── ana *
+     └── a *
-         └── na *
+         └── n *

 `Suffix Trie Applications`
 ---------------------------